 The reason why we have that cutoff at $10,000 is for the benefit of the client.

-Paying it off, bankruptcy, credit counseling, home equity loan, debt consolidation and debt settlement.
+Paying it off, bankruptcy, credit counseling, home equity loan, debt consolidation and debt resolution.

 Unsecured debt is debt that is not secured by an asset like a house, land or car.
 Unsecured debt is the type of debt where creditors did not require collateral before giving you access to the money.
 This typically includes credit cards, medical bills, department store cards and utility bills.